fryolysis/intune/README.md

 ## Variable Tuning Mode

 The algorithm we propose is a slightly modified version of the one we proposed for fixed-tuning mode:
-1. Whenever a pitch class $i$ appears after a long time since its last appearance (or for the first time), introduce a new variable $x_i$ to represent pitch class $i$ from that point on, until a new sufficiently large gap occurs.
+1. Characterize each instance of pitch class $i$ with its neighborhood in the score.
+1. Use a clustering algorithm to separate instances whose neighborhood does not resemble each other.
 1. Use the algorithm proposed for fixed-tuning mode to compute the solution.

-Note that depending on the length of the score and the aging parameter used to define "long time ago", the computational cost may be too high.

-This mode has not been implemented yet.
+An initial prototype of this mode has been implemented where instead of clustering an aging approach is employed, which yields solutions either too costful to compute or does not vary much.
+The clustering approach will be implemented later.